 Sioux City is a larger medium-sized city located in the state of Iowa.
-With a population of 82,821 people and 21 constituent neighborhoods, Sioux City is the fourth largest community in Iowa.
-Sioux City has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 82,651 people and 21 constituent neighborhoods, Sioux City is the fourth largest community in Iowa.

-Sioux City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sioux City is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sioux City who work in office and administrative support (14.44%), sales jobs (10.38%), and food service (7.12%).
+Unlike some cities, Sioux City isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sioux City are a mix of both white- and blue-collar jobs.
+Overall, Sioux City is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sioux City who work in sales jobs (11.31%), office and administrative support (10.36%), and management occupations (7.87%).

-The education level of Sioux City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.46% of adults 25 and older in Sioux City have a college degree.
+The education level of Sioux City citizens is a little higher than the average for US cities and towns: 22.14% of adults in Sioux City have at least a bachelor's degree.

 The most common language spoken in Sioux City is English.
 Other important languages spoken here include Spanish and Vietnamese.